joakim/bismark/readme.md

 Paragraphs are separated by one or more blank lines.

 [Line breaks](https://practicaltypography.com/hard-line-breaks.html) within paragraphs are retained unless [escaped](#escaping).
+In other words, opposite of what Markdown does.
 Editors and views are expected to use [line and word wrap](https://en.wikipedia.org/wiki/Line_wrap_and_word_wrap).

-Inline styles can span lines within the same paragraph.
+Inline styles can span multiple lines within the same paragraph.
+The end of a paragraph terminates any unterminated inline styles.

 	The most dangerous thought you can have as a creative person is to *think you know